- How does DeFi Insurance Work?

 - Stablecoin de-peg coverage: Protection against sudden loss of peg to fiat currencies.

-- NFT and metaverse insurance: Safeguards for digital collectibles and in-game assets.
+- NFT and metaverse insurance: Safeguards for digital collectables and in-game assets through metaverse NFT development.

 - Risk-trading marketplaces: Platforms like Uno Re, where users can buy or sell exposure to crypto-related risks.